Are you getting ready for an Amazon behavioral interview?

 Amazon’s behavioral questions focus on your past behavior and performance.

-Behavioral questions will appear throughout the entire Amazon interview process, from recruiter call to on-site loops.
+Behavioral questions will appear throughout the Amazon interview process, from recruiter calls to on-site loops.

 Amazon relies more on behavioral interviews than other FAANG companies like Apple or Meta, where technical skills are usually weighed more heavily.